vitaliimak/www.vitaliimak.com/src/cv.md

 ### Software Engineer at [GPO Technologies](https://www.gpo-tech.com/) (November 2018 – June 2019)
 Designed and developed the Internet of things solution for a multi-purpose heating system from scratch.
 I was responsible for developing the Mobile app on Ionic4, and the admin web page on Angular 7 and Nebular.
 Cooperated with the back-end engineers who created the application on Spring (JHipster), MySQL, and RabbitMQ.
-Maintained and developed the Parcel Manager application for automating the work of a small logistics company that was engaged in sending goods from China to the CIS countries.
+Maintained and developed the application for automating the work of a small logistics company that was engaged in sending goods from China to the CIS countries.

 - Developed web and hybrid mobile applications using Ionic 3 and 4, Angular 7, Nebular
 - Created REST clients